Have questions about your installation? XTRONS Installation Advice Group

 According to DrDriving.org, aggressive-negative driving is referred to as ‘Reptilian Driving’; and positive-supportive driving is known as ‘Cortical Driving’.
 Each driving type is determined by how ‘emotionally intelligent’ a person is.
 For example, taking responsibility for your actions is a positive emotional trait, whereas blaming others for a situation is a trait of a ‘reptilian driver’.

-There are three factors that affect and influence our driving behaviour:
+There are three factors that affect and influence our driving behaviour:- Affective

 - Cognitive